 Your website represents your business and so building and maintaining it need to be of primary concern to you as a business owner.
 We often find business owners struggling with their websites saying things like: “My website looks great, but I am not able to convert” or “I invested so much into creating my website, but I don’t get many hits.”
 These things are very common pains faced by businesses, especially small business.
-If you aren’t sure where to start your site improvement project then either I would recommend you visit thriveglobal.com and read the following this post which will get you rolling in the right direction with seven key areas you need to pay attention to when it comes to your website.
+If you aren’t sure where to start your site improvement project then either I would recommend you visit thriveglobal.com and read the following this post which will get you rolling in the right direction with seven key areas you need to pay attention to when it comes to creating a small business website.

 1. Content – Make sure your site has a significant amount of content and that the content is relevant and meaningful.
 Having the right amount of good content adds value and appeals to your target audience.
 Don’t fill the site with jargon and keywords just for the sake of it, lack of relevant content won’t help you improve your conversion rate.
 Outsource a white label website designer, who will take a lot of weight from your shoulders and help to deliver additional services to your customers without investing in new staff or equipment.
+Learn from Devio.digital how to make your websites load quickly and which themes and plugins to use to keep your site secure.

 2. Testimonials – Nothing has more impact on your prospects than them hearing about your product/service from their peers.
 So make sure your site showcases testimonials from your satisfied customers.